ironsheep/P2-vscode-extensions/PT-Color-setup.md

 #### colored by built-in support

 If you are using the built-in coloring braces/brackets/parenthesis then you may want to disable this.

+Press Cmd+Comma then enter `bracket` to filter the settings list.
+You should now see `Editor > Bracket Pair Colorization: Enabled`.
+Uncheck this setting to stop colorizing the brackets.

+**NOTE**: _In the narrative describing the Enable setting you can see a reference to **Workbench: Color Customizations**.
+In the future, we should be able to provide an alternate braket pair set of colors that should work with our backgrounds._

 ### NOTEs: Editor Behavior